 The Industrial Computer Applications Laboratory is administered, staffed, and maintained by Engineering Technology faculty, staff, and students.
-The Lab consists of twenty pentium-based computers and printing and plotting facilities.
-The lab provides to students use of industrial quality software in the areas of CADD, computer-aided manufacturing (CAM) and computer numerical control (CNC) of manufacturing machine tools, construction management, and engineering computations.
+The Lab consists of twenty computer monitors, keyboards and printing and plotting facilities.
+The lab provides instructional space to train students in use of industrial quality software in the areas of CADD, computer-aided manufacturing (CAM) and computer numerical control (CNC) of manufacturing machine tools, construction management, and engineering computations.

-Lab use in not restricted to Engineering Technology students, but use is limited by the technical focus of the software installed on the machines.
-CAD programs, such as MicroStation are installed, as well as ALGOR, a PC-based finite-element program.
+Lab use in not restricted to Engineering Technology students, but use is limited to the technical focus of CAD programs, such as MicroStation, as well as ALGOR, a PC-based finite-element program.
 No word processing is allowed in the lab, but students may use:

 for their homework, projects, and lab reports.